hup-dev/Zip-Code-Rent-Analyzer/README.md

 Now, to run the server run:

-node server/server.js
+`node server/server.js`

 and on a separate terminal window run:

-yarn run dev
+`yarn run dev`

 Once up and Running you may go to the localhost address provided to play around.

 NOTE: If you do not have the API Key for this project, use zipcodes in the market_data_db such as 10012, or 90210.
+## Future Plans

 Also, this is still version one so it has some bugs and a lack of error handling.

-I do plan on adding some more features, like a map markup of the zipcode entered, some more analysis on the data, etc. I also may view some other APIs that can possibly fit my needs better.
+I plan on adding some more features such as:
+* More error handling
+* Bug fixes
+* Possibly support for a new API with more data
+* Some customization on the user interface to select what they want
+* Analysis and scoring of the zipcode rents to show growth, a buy rating, etc.